-Types of Residency for Foreign Nationals in Qatar
+Types of Residency in Qatar

 Qatar is a wealthy, modern country with a high standard of living, making it an attractive destination for expats.
 If you are considering moving to Qatar, one of the first things you will need to think about is obtaining residency status.
 There are several different types of residency available, each with its own requirements and limitations.

 Types of Residency

 1. Work Residence Permit

 A Work Residence Permit is the most common type of residency permit for expats in Qatar.
 It allows you to work and live in Qatar for a specific employer for up to five years, and can be renewed.
 To be eligible for a Work Residence Permit, you will need to have a job offer from a Qatari employer.

 If you are the spouse or child of a Qatari citizen or a resident with a Work Residence Permit, you may be eligible for a Family Residence Permit.
 This allows you to live and work in Qatar for up to five years, and can be renewed.

 A Permanent Residence Permit allows you to stay in Qatar indefinitely.
 To be eligible for a Permanent Residence Permit, you will need to meet certain requirements, such as having lived in Qatar for a minimum of 20 years or being a spouse of a Qatari citizen.

 The Investor Residence Permit is available to individuals who invest a minimum of QAR 10 million in Qatar.
 This permit allows you to live and work in Qatar for up to 10 years, and can be renewed.